 BLAZE BAYLEY (1993-1999)

-Maiden’s record sales were at an all-time low, with the Bayley albums The X Factor (1995) and Virtual XI (1998) seeing a steady decline that had started around 1990.
+Maiden’s record sales were now at an all-time low, with the Bayley albums The X Factor (1995) and Virtual XI (1998) seeing the continuation of a steady decline that had started around 1990.
 Concert attendance had also dropped to a tiny fraction of what the band had enjoyed in their heyday.

 Bayley himself claims that a combination of vocal strain, sound issues on stage, and recurring allergy problems all exacerbated his vocal difficulties at the time.
-Be that as it may, it was obvious to anyone who saw Maiden live back then, and to anyone who watches those clips on YouTube these days, that even a Bayley on top form was utterly unable to sing songs like The Trooper and Hallowed Be Thy Name.
+Be that as it may, it was obvious to anyone who saw Maiden live back then, and to anyone who watches those clips on YouTube these days, that even a Bayley on top form was unable to sing songs like The Trooper and Hallowed Be Thy Name.
 Not to mention that beloved classics like Children Of The Damned, Run To The Hills, The Prisoner, Where Eagles Dare, Aces High, Rime Of The Ancient Mariner and Wasted Years would never have returned with Bayley as Maiden’s singer.

 In truth, it remains a mystery why Harris would hire him, when the chief had no intention of tuning down to accommodate Bayley’s vocal range.
 It’s hard to see how that nightly struggle, trying to sing outside of his register, wouldn’t damage his voice and further compromise his performances.
-Did Harris not understand this…?

 Smallwood finally convinced Harris that Bayley would have to go, preferably to make way for a reunion with Dickinson, the one voice everyone knew could deliver the goods night after night.
 It’s impossible not to feel bad for Bayley, a lesser replacement for a vocal legend, forced to take a blow that must have been incredibly hard on his self-confidence.

 Blaze Bayley was the last member to leave Maiden, in January 1999.
 He was the singer in Maiden’s third longest surviving line-up, but also the least commercially successful since the very beginning of their career.
 Bayley performed his last show with Iron Maiden in Buenos Aires, Argentina on 12 December 1998.

 So who were left standing?